Chart Color Schemes

 Mount Morgan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward with demographic trends, lower quartile growth of regional areas nationally is anticipated.
-The suburb of Mount Morgan is expected to grow by 80 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future demographic trends anticipate lower quartile growth nationally, with the area expected to grow by 79 persons to 2041, reflecting a total gain of 2.6% over the 17 years.

 Frequently Asked Questions - Population